cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 - *type*: string (event handler command name or path)
 - *default*: ``cylc hook check-triggering``

-As for any event handler, the full path can be ommited if the script is located somewhere in ``$PATH`` or in the suite bin directory.
+As for any event handler, the full path can be omitted if the script is located somewhere in ``$PATH`` or in the suite bin directory.